-We keep the Special Educational Needs (SEN) Privacy Notice under review.
+We keep our Special Educational Needs (SEN) Privacy Notice under review.
 It was last reviewed and updated in September 2018.

-If you have any questions about this Privacy Notice, contact the council’s Data Protection Officer.
+If you have any questions about this Privacy Notice, contact our Data Protection Officer.

 We will collect your child’s personal data, such as:

 - contact details

 - information relating to relevant social care needs

 It will also include the details of other professionals working with your child, including the details of the SEN coordinator in setting or their counterpart.

 See further details about how we define personal data and non-personal data.

 Collecting personal data

 Information about each child or young person is collected through: